Collection Notice

 - If you are working, you will be asked about the hours you worked, your job, and the type of industry and occupation you work in.

-- If you are looking for work you will be asked questions about the steps you have taken to look for work, and the length of time you have been looking for work.
+- If you are looking for work, you will be asked questions about the steps you have taken to look for work, and the length of time you have been looking for work.

 - If you are retired, not working, or looking for work, you will be asked questions to clarify your current situation and future plans.

-These questions are asked each month, for eight months, to measure changes in peoples’ circumstances over time.
+These questions are asked each month, for eight to nine months, to measure changes in peoples’ circumstances over time.
 While it may feel a little repetitive, it is very important that we measure any changes from month to month.
 This lets us produce reliable statistics and measure changes in the community accurately.

 In some months you may be asked extra questions on various topics including work arrangements, education, or childcare arrangements.

-While most households selected for MPS are required to complete the survey for 8 months, in some months we randomly select a small portion of the sample to complete a shorter survey period.
+While most households selected for the MPS are required to complete the survey for eight to nine months, in some months we randomly select a small portion of the sample to complete a shorter survey period.
 This smaller sample is used to help us improve our normal business practices, such as how we manage and operate our surveys.
 If your household is selected as part of this sample, you may receive a letter informing you that you do not need to complete the remaining months of the survey.

-The ABS collects personal information under the Census and Statistics Act 1905 for the Monthly Population Survey to produce statistics, including the nation’s employment and unemployment figures.
 We also collect personal information to help us run the MPS, and to inform improvements to normal business practices, such as how we manage and operate our surveys.

-Data Integration
+Data integration

 We take the privacy and security of your personal information seriously: